jtwy23/seed2cigar/README.md

 terms it was a better option to create this navigation list that allowed each letter to be clickable which in turn would show only the terms of that particular letter.
 This will make it much easier for a user to sift through all the cigar terms they may come across.
 -	For the clients ‘Cigar Quiz’ section vanilla Javascript was used.
-It is an eight question quiz that will allow the user to test what they have learned.
+It has a small question bank that will randomise five questions at a time so the user will not get the same questions every time.
 -	EmailJS  API was used to allow users to get in contact with the client.
 -	The footer is a simple contact information with the logo.
 A nice way for the user to scroll through the site and have as a future reference the contact details of the website.